xperthut/HYPPO-X/README.md

 1. Create a folder named `Data` under the directory `Website`.
 2. Under `Data` directory, create three folders named `csv`, `json` and `tmp`.
 3. Allow `csv` folder read only permission, `tmp` folder write only permission and 'json' folder both read and write permission.
-4. Place your csv data file to `Website/Data/csv` folder.
+4. Place your csv data file to `Website/Data/csv` folder and remove space from file name.
+5. Create a folder under `Website/Data/json` and give the folder name same as the csv file name.
+Give both read and write permission here.
+For instance, if the csv file name `abcd.csv` then create a folder named `abcd`.
 5. During running the library, set `-RD` param to `Website/Data/csv` and set `-WD` param to `Website/Data/json`
 6. The library will read the csv file from the location specified in `-RD` parameter.
-Similarly, it will write the json file to the location specified in `-WD` parameter.
+Similarly, it will write the json file to the folder (for instance, `abcd`) in location specified in `-WD` parameter.
 7. If `-RD` parameter is not specified then the code will search the csv file from the source file location.
 8. If `-WD` parameter is not specified then the code will create output json file to the source file location.
 7. Refresh the website to observe the topological object.